2a: Unit Logic

 Accepts

-a is a unit.
+is a +unit

-b is a function.
+is a gate.

 Produces

-A unit.
+A +unit

 Source